 Sometimes you crave something simple from your mom’s kitchen.
 Salmon patties were a staple in our household when we were growing up.
-I didn’t like them that much, but covered in ketchup, they weren’t too bad, plus there was always a bowl of mac & cheese as a consolation prize for having to eat fish.
+I didn’t like them that much, but covered in ketchup, they weren’t too bad, plus there was always a bowl of mac and cheese as a consolation prize for having to eat fish.

 I send a text to my younger brother because he makes them for his kids.
 Are there onions in them, I ask?
 The answer is no — and he won’t stray from the original because he makes them to remind his kids of their grandma.